Journey to Incrementalia on Steam - User reviews, Price & Information

 Journey to Incrementalia is an active incremental auto-battler about a necromancer on a short quest.
-Cast diabolical spells, summon an army and open the gates of hell on your quest to break down 99 legendary walls and reach the lost city of Incrementalia.
+Cast diabolical spells, summon an army and open the gates of hell on your quest to break down 99 walls and reach the lost city of Incrementalia.

 Journey to Incrementalia is a strategy, auto battler and clicker game developed and published by Adam Travers.